mila-ai4h/rag_tool/README.md

    pip install -r requirements.txt
    ```

-> Note: We recommend working in a virtual environment for thie
+> Note: We recommend working in a virtual environment for this

 3. **Run the server:**
    ```bash